Getting Started

 VITE_SUPABASE_PUBLISHABLE_KEY=YOUR_SUPABASE_PUBLISHABLE_KEY

 With the API credentials in place, create an src/supabase.js helper file to initialize the Supabase client.
-These variables are exposed on the browser, and that's completely fine since we have Row Level Security enabled on our Database.
+These variables are exposed on the browser, and that's fine since you have Row Level Security enabled on the Database.

 1